There’s one thing that people miss when they give confidence advice and say “just love yourself”…

 So there you have it, my top 7 tips for feeling comfortable in your own skin.
 I hope this post has helped give you some practical tips for feeling more comfortable in your body.
 If it did, please leave a comment below as I always love hearing from you and your comment helps others feel not alone in this journey!

-If you’re looking for a more ways to feel more comfortable in and love your body, click below to get the FREE workbook, 5 Steps to Killer Confidence!
+If you’re looking for a more ways to feel more comfortable in and love your body, enter your info below to get my freeee self-love checklist!